 Flood Risk Response to COVID-19

 The Flood and Coastal Risk Management Team are currently following government advice in the bid to help stop the spread of Coronavirus (COVID-19).
-Every member of the team is currently working from home and we are undertaking tasks as normal to the best of our ability.
-We are currently undertaking all meetings via video conference.
+Every member of the team is continuing to work from home and we are undertaking tasks as normal to the best of our ability.

 The Coronavirus pandemic is a challenging time for everyone, and we will continue to offer ongoing support to those at risk of flooding.
-During this time, we are undertaking limited site visits, when on site we are ensuring government guidelines are followed when on site.
+During this time we will be undertaking limited site visits, if a site visit is essential we are ensuring government guidelines are followed when on site.
 All other meetings will take place via video conferencing.

-For information on our ongoing flood schemes and how they are being impacted by the government mandated lockdown please see our schemes page.
+For information on our ongoing flood schemes and how they have been impacted by the pandemic please see our schemes page.